🖥️ All about Microsoft Office 365 backup, file restore and third-party solutions

 A backup is a copy of data made to protect it from loss.
 Backups can be made of computer files, databases, websites or other digital data.
 The purpose of a backup is to have a secure copy of your data so you can restore it if it is lost for any reason.

 There are different ways to make backups, depending on the specific needs of your organization.
-Some people do manual backups by copying data to another location, such as an external hard drive or cloud storage service.
+Some people make manual backups by copying data to another location, such as an external hard drive or cloud storage service.
 Others use external backup software or services to automatically back up their data.

 It is important to back up your data regularly to ensure that you always have a recent copy that you can restore if something goes wrong.
 By making backups, you can prevent data loss and ensure that you always have access to your important data.